 After reaching my heaviest in May 2010, I needed to lose weight because I was quickly heading towards a life of diabetes, high blood pressure and other health problems associated with obesity.
 Moreover, I couldn’t possibly teach my daughter healthy living if I wasn’t healthy myself.
-So, with the overwhelming support of my husband and family, I joined Lifestyle Family Fitness and hired Joy as a trainer and made a commitment to change our lifestyle.

 At first I was an obese couch-potato.
 Then I became a slightly-overweight runner.
 Later I ran my first half-marathon.
 After that race, I floundered.
 The best decision I ever made was to engage Joy as my personal strength coach.
-As a two-time Ironman athlete and an experienced trainer, Joy was a wealth of knowledge for me.
-While she kicked my butt in the gym, she answered all my many questions.

 My name is Teri and I completed the 2012 Florida Ironman in November.
 When I first signed up for this adventure, I had no idea on how to train properly for this event.
 I looked online for training schedules, but came up short.
 Joy is a friend of mine so I decided to ask her for help.

 My journey toward becoming healthy began about 2 ½ years ago.
 It started with a decision to join a gym and begin to put me and my health first.
 This was by no means an easy decision as I work full time, am a wife as well as a mother of two young children.
-But I was not alone on this journey as I had the support of my family and Joy Murphy from EnJoy Fitness as my trainer.

 Melodie was signed up and in Dallas ready to race the Dallas Half Marathon when it was cancelled due to ice.
 She raised $825 for World Vision and wanted to complete the race she trained so hard for, so she did it on a hotel treadmill.